unraid/docs/docs/unraid-os/manual/vm-management.md

 all virtualization features must be enabled in your motherboard BIOS (typically found in the CPU or System Agent sections).
-NOTE: Not all hardware that claims support for this has been proven to work effectively, so see the \"tested hardware\" section for known working component combinations.
+NOTE: Not all hardware that claims support for this has been proven to work effectively, so see the "tested hardware" section for known working component combinations.
 Virtual machines can also drive a need for much more RAM/CPU cores depending on the type.
 Here are some general recommendations on how much RAM should be allocated **per virtual